VR51/Ubuntu-Runscript/README.md

 - sudo /usr/share/webmin/changepass.pl /etc/webmin root NEWPASSWORD

 You can customize the exact software in each package set by adding or removing their program titles (as known in the repo) to the package lists e.g. add software to or remove software from the basicPackage or the serverPackage.

+Brave is a privacy focused web browser.
+Go through the settings to increase your security.
+Opera is included because it has a built in VPN and other useful features.

 # History
 Runscript was written to facilitate the installation of web servers and the reinstallation of Kubuntu.
 The name comes from 'Run the script to install packages'.